Student Resources

 Funding and award opportunities

-The Graduate Research Opportunity Program (GROP) offers funding that enables graduate students to further their research, produce scholarship, and prepare for careers within the academy and beyond.
-GROP facilitates critical research related to dissertations and other major projects, enhancing graduate students’ development as independent researchers, published authors, artists, and future professionals.
+The Franco Institute’s graduate funding opportunities support graduate students in advancing their research, producing original scholarship, and preparing for careers both within academia and beyond.
+These opportunities are designed to facilitate critical research for dissertations and other major projects, contributing to students’ development as independent scholars, published authors, artists, and future professionals.

-GROP enables students to pursue both national and transnational research projects and creative endeavors.
-This funding aids in the timely completion of their degree requirements and can give students a competitive edge when applying for prestigious external grants and fellowships.
+The funding also empowers students to pursue both national and transnational research and creative projects.
+By supporting timely progress toward degree completion, these opportunities offer a competitive advantage for students applying to prestigious external grants and fellowships.

 Kellogg Institute for International Studies